Hebrew priest blowing the Shofar hornThe Shofar Newsletter

 Interested in joining Bet Yeshurun Assembly?
 Please contact Pastor ObadiYah by email, telephone, mail, or in person at a gathering of Yahushuah’s Body.

-While Shavuot is a time to meet with Elohim, many out of ignorance, apathy, or rebellion disregard YAH’s Appointed Times (Moedim).
-Shavuot isn’t a Jewish festival as some erroneously think.
-It’s YAHUAH’s Feast!
+Although Pentecost is YAHUAH’s Appointed Time (Moedim), many out of apathy, ignorance or rebellion disregard this Feast.
+It’s not a Christian Holy Day as some erroneously teach.
+Pentecost is a special appointed time of YAHUAH!
 (Leviticus 23:1–2) YAHUAH spoke to Moses, saying, “Speak to the children of Israel and say to them concerning the Feasts of YAHUAH, which you shall proclaim to be holy convocations, even these are My Feasts.”

 Announcements

-2025 Shavuot Friends and family are invited to join with BYA in celebrating a Feast of Weeks at an outdoor gathering (Monday, June 2 from 11:00 am to 6:00 pm in Maple Ridge Shelter of Marshbank Park on 2805 Hiller Road, West Bloomfield, MI.
+2025 Shavuot Friends and family are invited to join with BYA in celebrating a Feast of Weeks and Baptism service at an outdoor gathering (Monday, July 21 from 11:00 am to 6:00 pm.)
+Location to be announced.

 Thoughts for Meditation